athomasoriginal/clojurescript-30/16-object-and-arrays/README.md

 # Lesson

 I work as a developer professionally and I found this lesson refreshing because it can be easy to forget how these seemingly "basic" concepts are difficult for professional and new developers alike to fully grasp.
 This being said, these are notes that helped me sort this out.
 Consider the challenge that is explaining the difference between a **key**, **Symbol** and **Var**.
-I believe a core challenge here is that someone new is looking at them they would immediatley think they are all just **Strings**  With this sadi, this lesson is not done and I will likely revisit this several more times to improve and clarify where possible, but for now, I feel it is a good start.
+I believe a core challenge here is that someone new is looking at them they would immediatley think they are all just **Strings**  With this said, this lesson is not done and I will likely revisit this several more times to improve and clarify where possible, but for now, I feel it is a good start.

 # Resources